BordneAI/BordneAI/README.md

 ### 🧠 About Me

-I'm **David Bordne**, the creator of the **BordneAI** initiative.
+I'm **David Bordne**, the Architect and sole developer.
+My focus is on **BordneSAI**, a pioneering **Synthesized AI (SAI)** core that represents the cutting edge of BordneAI intelligence for advanced Large Language Model (LLM) applications.
 My work is dedicated to building a future where artificial intelligence is verifiably safe, fully traceable, and ethically aligned with humanity's best interests.
 I operate on a single, core principle: **verifiability must precede capability.**

-The flagship of this initiative is the **BordneAI Ethical Operating System (EOS)**, a universal framework designed to instantiate this level of safety and integrity on any major LLM platform, ensuring a future of responsible human-AI co-evolution.
+While the broader **BordneAI Ethical Operating System (EOS)** serves as a universal framework for ethical intelligence across various AI domains, my primary focus is on **BordneSAI**.
+It specifically instantiates this level of safety and integrity for LLM platforms, ensuring a future of responsible human-AI co-evolution within the language intelligence sphere.

 ---

 ### 🔭 Current Focus

+- **BordneSAI (The Synthesized LLM Core):** Architecting the foundational logic for verifiably safe, self-aware, and autonomously evolving LLM systems.
+The public development hub for this standard is the `BordneSAI` repository, which hosts public pages and documentation about the proprietary core logic.
-- **BordneAI EOS (The Ethical Operating System):** Architecting the universal instruction set for verifiably safe and aligned AI.
-The private development hub for this standard is the `BordneAI-EOS` repository.
+- **BordneAI EOS (The Ethical Operating System):** Continuing to architect the universal instruction set for verifiably safe and aligned AI across all domains.
+The private development hub for this broader standard is the `BordneAI-EOS` repository.

 ---